Our Friendly™ Technology provides a responsible method of controlling insect pests that spread disease or damage crops.

 Our technology does not use any chemicals that are harmful to the environment, and it has no harmful effects on beneficial insect species.

 The self-limiting system means that our self-limiting gene cannot establish in the ecosystem.

 The proteins of our introduced genes do not produce any toxins or allergens, making them safe for use in any environment.

 Our self-limiting insects can be used as part of integrated pest management programs and can be used as a stand-alone solution.
-In either case, the technology is flexible, adaptable and deployable.

 The Self-Limiting Gene

 The self-limiting gene is at the heart of our method of insect control.
 When our male insects are released and reproduce with wild females, all of their offspring inherit a copy of this gene.
 The self-limiting gene disrupts the proper functioning of the insects’ cells by over-producing a protein in them, interfering with the cells’ ability to produce other essential proteins needed for development.
 So by disrupting the insect’s normal development, the gene prevents it from surviving to adulthood.

 Since the self-limiting gene works by using the insect’s own biology against itself, our control method provides a solution that only affects that particular species of pest without introducing harmful toxins.

 We have also designed our insects so that we can turn off the self-limiting gene with an antidote called tetracycline.
 This allows us to breed our insects at a large scale without the need for any additional genetic engineering.
 Our 2nd Generation Friendly™ Aedes aegypti mosquitoes, for example, were engineered in 2013, and we have been breeding the strain from those original mosquitoes ever since!